adamwiggins/erowid-mobile/Readme.md

-# Erowid mobile site mockup
+# Erowid mobile site prototype

-This is a mockup of a mobile site for the drug information site erowid.org.
+This is a prototype of a possible mobile site design for Erowid.org.

 ## Run locally